anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

-# How to Install Activ Matcher on a Linux Machine
+# How to Install Active Matcher on a Linux Machine

 This is a step-by-step guide to install ActiveMatcher and its necessary dependencies on a single Linux machine with Ubunutu 22.0.4

-he following software versions were installed on the test machine using the steps in this guide: Python 3.10.12.
+he following software versions were installed on the test machine using the steps in this guide: Python 3.12.
 You can try to adapt this guide to other configurations.

 ### **Step 1: Install Essential Packages**